awsdocs/aws-step-functions-developer-guide/doc_source/connect-to-resource.md

 }
 ```

 This example references the [Publish](https://docs.aws.amazon.com/sns/latest/api/API_Publish.html) API of Amazon SNS\.
-The workflow will progress to the next state after calling the `Publish` API\.
+The workflow progresses to the next state after calling the `Publish` API\.

 ## Run a Job<a name="connect-sync"></a>

 For integrated services such as AWS Batch and Amazon ECS, Step Functions can wait for a request to complete before progressing to the next state\.
 To have Step Functions wait, specify the `"Resource"` field in your task state definition with the `.sync` suffix appended after the resource URI\.

-For example, when submitting an AWS Batch job, see the `"Resource"` field in the state machine definition that follows\.
+For example, when submitting an AWS Batch job, use the `"Resource"` field in the state machine definition as shown in this example\.

 ```
 "Manage Batch task": {